-Where a disciplinary offence involves a potential criminal offence against the College (for example, theft of College property), the College (i.e. the Provost and Dean or their nominated representative(s)) will decide at its discretion whether the matter should be reported to the police.
+Matters which would constitute serious offences under the criminal law will be dealt with under the College's internal processes in the same way as other disciplinary offences, but they will not be dealt with as criminal offences in themselves, nor in general will they be referred to using the language of criminal offences.
 If a matter has been reported to the police, the College will generally defer any disciplinary action until the police and courts have dealt with the matter.
 Junior members who are under police investigation for a criminal offence, are facing criminal prosecution, or have been convicted or pleaded guilty to a criminal offence must inform the Provost and the Dean within 24 hours.